aksommerville/ra3/README.md

 - [ ] Backend
 - - [ ] Real time framebuffer stream and input override -- support the GDEX use case, where there's an RA server on each play station, and admin on a laptop.
 - - - [ ] Have game open its own server so web client can connect directly, don't pass thru a middleman.
-- [ ] db: Add multiple files from fs by providing one path.
+- [x] db: Add multiple files from fs by providing one path. ...meh.
+There are migration scripts here, and I need a solid use case before writing UI for anything else.
 - [ ] Upgrade method for db content.
-- [ ] Wrapper script to relaunch backend on specific exit statuses, for when it updates itself?
+- [x] Wrapper script to relaunch backend on specific exit statuses, for when it updates itself? ...doesn't seem to be necessary?
+Could look again later.
 - [ ] menu: "corrupted size vs. prev_size" on startup, no idea why. random.
 Has to be either initial HTTP responses or the home/carousel/menubar/gamedetails UI.
 - - 2023-11-26T09:21: Not necessarily the same problem (no error message), but got a failure hundreds of runs after adding startup logs.
 - - - src/menu/mn_main.c:28 Reached end of mn_update, first frame.
 Exit status 0.